thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-4-(optional)/08-angular-with-rails-resources-and-paths.desc.md

-#Angular And Rails: Resources, HTML5 Pushstate
+#Angular And Rails: Resources, HTML5 Pushstate.

 The lesson will build off of [this solution](https://github.com/gSchool/contacts-app-angular-rails/tree/solutionBasicSetup) to the contacts app.